 Physical gold has always been a worthy investment and gold investments make a great addition to any portfolio.
 Due to there being no upper limit on how much you can purchase in a year and certain forms of gold falling into the bracket for CGT and VAT free investments, it is looked on favourably by many investors.
 Currently, all bullion coins that are classed as legal tender in the UK which includes coins such as gold Sovereigns and gold Britannias, are CGT exempt.
 They are also VAT free providing the coins were minted after 1800 and classified as legal tender.

-If you want to consider an investment that will appreciate tax-free, then take a look at our tax free-gold coins (including the 2019 Gold Sovereign and the Dragon Queen’s Beast) or our VAT free Silver.
-PhysicalGold.com even offers the opportunity to add gold to your Self Invested Personal Pension (SIPP) to achieve a balanced portfolio.
+If you want to consider an investment that will appreciate tax-free, then take a look at our tax free-gold coins (including the Gold Sovereign and the Queen’s Beasts range) or our CGT free Silver. www.physicalgold.com even offers the opportunity to add gold to your Self Invested Personal Pension (SIPP) to achieve a balanced portfolio.
 Currently, the UK Government are willing to pay up to 45% towards the cost of your gold if you invest through a SIPP.
 This is applicable to all investment-grade gold bars or wafer that are professionally stored and have a purity of at least 99.5%.

-Providing you’re looking for an investment that will help you diversify and protect your assets, whilst avoiding CGT and VAT, you can’t go wrong with Physical Gold.
+Providing you’re looking for an investment that will help you diversify and protect your assets, whilst avoiding CGT and VAT (for gold), you can’t go wrong with Physical Gold.
 Call us without delay on 020 7060 9992 to speak to us or complete our contact form.
 We can provide guidance on how gold can comfortably fit into a wider investment portfolio for the financial year ahead.

 Image Sources: Geralt